ii-varsha-ii/seed-emulator-rpki/README.md

 ### To deploy RPKI:
 - I modifed the /exmaples/B00-mini-internet/mini-internet.py
-- In this example only the StubASes implment RPKI.
+- In this example only the StubASes implement RPKI.

 ### Notes:
 - The RPKI validator should be installed and the RTR port listening on port `3323`.